Men engage the world in a hierarchical social order, “one-upmanship”,

 Some have stated the difference comes from different socialization.
-Tannen states that the differences in communication styles goes beyond socialization and appears to be an inherent difference in basic makeup of each sex.
+Tannen states that the differences in communication styles go beyond socialization and appear to be an inherent difference in the basic makeup of each sex.
 Studies have shown that at an early age, boys and girls communicate differently.

 A video study was made of boys and girls in communication settings – boys with boys and girls with girls.
 They were put in a room where they could arrange the room and initiate the topics.
 The boys appeared to be extremely uncomfortable, whereas the girls immediately began talking.